-Adolescent sexual behaviour: The fertility rate is 21.5 among adolescents aged 15-19, as per the data from 2022.11 The percentage of those who had sex before the age of 15 is low, at 1.7 per cent of young women 12 and 0.0 per cent of young men.13
+Adolescent sexual behaviour: The fertility rate is 21.5 among adolescents aged 15-19, as per the data from 202 26.
+The percentage of those who had sex before the age of 15 is low, at 1.7 per cent of young women and 0.0 per cent of young men7.

 Contraception: Overall, 40.9 per cent of women aged 15-49 are using some method of contraception.
-Only 13.8 per cent of women aged 15-1914 are using modern methods of contraception (this figure combines married women and sexually active women who have never been married).
-In addition, 22.4 per cent of women aged 15-19 have unmet needs for family planning, 15 according to the MICS.
+Only 13.8 per cent of women aged 15-198 are using modern methods of contraception (this figure combines married women and sexually active women who have never been married).
+In addition, 22.4 per cent of women aged 15-19 have unmet needs for family planning, 9 according to the MICS.

 Gender-based violence and gender equality: Data on sexual violence and abuse as well as data on people's attitudes towards husbands hitting or beating their wives, as formulated in the SERAT tool, are not available.
-However, UN Women's National Study on Violence against Women (2017) indicates that almost one third of women and men agreed with at least one of the justifications for a husband to hit his wife,16 showing a high level of acceptance and condoning of violence in Georgia.
+However, the UN Women National Study on Violence against Women (2017) indicates that almost one third of women and men agreed with at least one of the justifications for a husband to hit his wife, 10 showing a high level of acceptance and condoning of violence in Georgia.
 In addition, 26 per cent of women reported having experienced sexual violence and/or sexual harassment by a non-partner, including sexual abuse as a child.
-Finally, MICS data show that 0.9 per cent of women and 0.6 per cent of men aged 15-49 experienced physical violence or robbery or assault in the 12 months before the survey.
+11 Finally, MICS data show that 0.9 per cent of women and 0.6 per cent of men aged 15-49 experienced physical violence or robbery or assault in the 12 months before the survey.
+12

-The percentage of women who marry before the age of 15 is declining and was 1.5 per cent in 2018.19 Moreover, 17.3 per cent of women were married before the age of 18.20 These numbers are lower for men, with 0.3 per cent of men marrying before the age of 15 and 2.7 per cent marrying before the age of 18.21
+The percentage of women getting married before the age of 15 is declining and was 1.5 per cent in $2018.^{13}$ Moreover, 17.3 per cent of women were married before the age of $18.^{14}$ These numbers are lower for men, with 0.3 per cent of men marrying before the age of 15 and 2.7 per cent marrying before the age of $18.^{15}$